sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 *Coordinating activities*

-If a given project requires a given competency, that that competency should exist within the team.
+If a given project requires a given competency, then that competency should exist within the team.
 As a result, if data science is a competency that is required for a given value stream to deliver value to its users, then data science capabilities should be embedded within the team.
 As for how those services are delivered, the technologies should be in place through internal such that the team is able to manage the software required to deliver the data analysis capabilities they need.
 In the case of a large monolithic piece software (which is undesirable), this could be accomplished by someone within the team having access to the required tooling in order to generate the analysis required.